Revelation 6:1-17 Lesson 476

 The four horsemen of the apocalypse.

-It runs through chapter twenty (lesson 496).
+segment, which runs through chapter twenty (lesson 496).

 The first six seals of judgment are opened.